ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial_sbi.md

 features from the input data and compress the input into a latent vector that is then passed to the density estimator.

 In the following example, we will be using 2D maps as input and, hence, opt for a convolutional neural network (CNN) as the embedding net.
+This CNN is designed to adapt to any input size specified by the `input_shape` parameter and produce an output with a length specified by `len_output_layer`.
-This CNN receives an array of shape $32 \times 32$ with `3` different input channels (three of our density maps with a 32 resolution) as input and outputs a latent vector of size 32, which contains a compressed representation of the input feature maps.
+In this specific example the CNN receives an array of shape $32 \times 32$ with `3` different input channels (three of our density maps with a 32 resolution) as input and outputs a latent vector of size 32, which contains a compressed representation of the input feature maps.